codymoorhouse/CubeRank/spec/projectproposal.md

-CMPT 315 Project Proposal: Open Rank
+CMPT 315 Project Proposal: Open-Rank
 ====================================
 Tournaments, leagues and various competitions are extremely prevelant in modern day society.
 Planning for these types of events becomes a burden for